 - 1. Do the following to connect the supplied Ethernet cable: - a.
 Connect one end of the Ethernet cable to the LAN2 port on the instrument. - b.
 Connect the other end of the Ethernet cable to a network port. - 2.
 Do the following to connect the supplied power cord: - a.
 Connect the power cord to the power port on the instrument. - b.
-Connect the other end of the power cord to a grounded electrical wall outlet.
+Connect the other end of the power cord to a grounded electrical wall outlet or an uninterruptible power supply (UPS).
+See Power Requirements on page 26for details.